Priyankagh24/Portfolio/README.md

 # Priyanka Ghosh's Portfolio Website

-This repository contains the source code for Aarin Dey's portfolio website.
+This repository contains the source code for Priyanka Ghosh's portfolio website.
 The website is built using HTML, CSS, and vanilla JavaScript.
 <!--
 ## Live Demo